 Gum disease is preventable.
 Here are a few ways you can help keep your gums healthy.

 Floss at least once a day.
-This helps remove the plaque and food that is beyond your toothbrush’s reach, according to the ADA.
-It doesn’t matter when you floss: Do it at night, do it in the morning, or do it after lunch...just do it!
+This helps remove the plaque and food that’s beyond your toothbrush’s reach, according to the ADA.
+It doesn’t matter when you floss.
+Do it at night, do it in the morning, or do it after lunch… just do it!

 Your dentist can detect early gum disease symptoms if you see them on a regular basis.
-That way they can be treated before they become more serious.
-A professional cleaning is the only way to remove tartar, and it can also get rid of any plaque you missed when brushing or flossing.
+That way symptoms can be treated before they become more serious.
+A professional cleaning is the only way to remove tartar.
+It can also get rid of any plaque you missed when brushing or flossing.
 If you have gingivitis, brushing, flossing, and regular dental cleanings can help reverse it.